TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 ![configuration_steps](./diagrams/configuration_steps.png?raw=true)

 This guide uses [munki-pkg](https://github.com/munki/munki-pkg) to build the custom PKG.
-The instructions in this guide can be used with an alternative PKG creation tools.
+The instructions in this guide can be used with alternative PKG creation tools.

 ### Step 1 - Create a New Package Project Directory Using Munkipkg

 After installing [munkipkg](https://github.com/munki/munki-pkg/blob/master/README.md#munkipkg) use the `munkipkg --create` command to create a new project.
 [Need help?
 Find additional information here.](https://github.com/munki/munki-pkg/blob/master/README.md#creating-a-new-project)

-Example `munkipkg --create zero-touch`
+Example:

 ```
 bash-3.2$ munkipkg --create zero-touch
 munkipkg: Created new package project at zero-touch
 ```

+This example creates a munki pkg project named `zero-touch` in the current working directory of the terminal where the command is run.

-*To use the munkipkg binary without pointing to the full path move the munkipkg to the `/usr/local/bin` or create a symlink to the location of the munkipkg file in this directory.
+*To use the munkipkg binary without pointing to the full path of the binary file move the munkipkg binary to the `/usr/local/bin` folder or create a symlink to the location of the munkipkg binary in this directory.

+Running this command will create

 ### Step 2 - Download the JumpCloud Bootstrap template script